-2.2 We collect personal data in writing, by telephone, by e-mail and by online registrations.
-We may receive information from third parties who collect personal data from you and pass it on to us for example where we conduct verification or anti-money laundering checks on sponsors and management teams for prospective transactions.
+2.2 We collect personal information in writing, by telephone, by e-mail and by online registrations.
+We may receive information from third parties who collect personal information from you and pass it on to us for example where we conduct verification or anti-money laundering checks on sponsors and management teams for prospective transactions.

-3. WHAT PERSONAL DATA DO WE HOLD ABOUT YOU
+3 WHAT PERSONAL INFORMATION DO WE HOLD ABOUT YOU?

-3.1 If you are a business contact we will hold limited amounts of personal data about you such as your name, contact details, job title, employer organisation and perhaps your CV.
+3.1 If you are a business contact we will hold limited amounts of personal information about you such as your name, contact details, job title, employer organisation and perhaps your CV.

-3.7 We will take reasonable steps to keep the personal data that we store accurate and where necessary up to date.
-If you consider that any of the personal data that Actis holds about you is incorrect please notify Actis, see Contact Information in paragraph 18 below.
+3.7 We will take reasonable steps to keep the personal information that we store accurate and where necessary up to date.
+If you consider that any of the personal information that Actis holds about you is incorrect please notify Actis, see Contact Information in paragraph 18 below.

 4.1 We will use your personal data, and may share your personal data with other parties acting on our behalf, for one or more of the following purposes:

-4.2 We will not sell your personal data to others.
+4.2 We will not sell your personal information to others.

-4.3 If we wish to use your personal data for a purpose beyond that for which it was originally provided, we will ask for your consent or seek to rely on another valid legal ground to process your personal data in accordance with the applicable law.
+4.3 If we wish to use your personal information for a purpose beyond that for which it was originally provided, we will ask for your consent or seek to rely on another valid legal ground to process your personal information in accordance with the applicable law.

 5.1 We may use your information to send you updates and news concerning Actis and its business and activities and events which we feel may be of interest to you.